Burbinox/developer-bible/Backend/Python/README.md

 ## Protected and Private method in class <a name="protected_and_private_method_in_class"></a>
 - Protected (starts with one underscore) methods should be used only within a class or its subclasses.
 Not by the instance of a class/subclass.
 But using it won't throw an error.
 - Private (starts with two underscores) methods can be used only within a class.
 Trying to use it by the instance of a class or in the subclass will throw an error

+## Threads <a name="threads"></a>
+Due to the existence of the GIL, Threads in Python are unable to take full advantage of multi-core processors.
+A bitcode can only be executed by one process that has the main thread.
+However, Threads are useful if we have input/output (I/O) operations, i.e. reading from files, other devices, or network sockets.
+For example, while waiting for a response from a request, the GIL is free to do other things.

+## When use threads, multiprocessing and async <a name="when_use_threads_multiprocessing_and_async"></a>
+- CPU-bound tasks - multiprocessing
+- I/O-bound tasks - threads or async

+## Why 0.1 + 0.2 is not equal to 0.3? <a name="why_0.1_+_0.2_is_not_equal_to_0.3"></a>
+This is because how floating point numbers works in most programming languages.
+To prevent this, we can use the Decimal class from the decimal library and set the precision (number of significant digits after the decimal point) to a specific value for example: `getcontext().prec = 4`